bitsbeats/cronguard/README.md

 ### Quiet-Times

-Using quiet-times you can setup time-ranges where errors are ignores.
-Useful if there is a database backup and you want to disable to errors during the backup.
+Using `-quiet-times` one can setup time ranges during which errors are ignored.
+Useful to disable error handling, for example, if there is a database backup running.

 Example: